pithos/pithos.github.io/index.md

 ---
 layout: default
-title: A Native Pandora.com Client for Linux
+title: A Native Pandora Client for Linux
 ---

 Pithos is a native [Pandora Radio](http://pandora.com) client for Linux.
 It's much more lightweight